javascript-tutorial/en.javascript.info/1-js/02-first-steps/07-operators/article.md

 alert(s); // mystring
 ```

-Note that if any of operands is a string, then the other one is converted to a string too.
+Note that if any of the operands is a string, then the other one is converted to a string too.

 For example: